 “If a quote is longer than that, break it up into two paragraphs, but save the close quotation mark until the speaker is finished talking.
 There’s no need to identify the speaker again.”

-Lee, who started working for the Rag the Monday after he graduated from Elizabeth Mount University with a degree in journalism in 1997, uses an occasional paraphrase to break up the monotony.
+Lee, who started working for the Rag the Monday after he graduated from Elizabeth Mount University’s journalism program in 1997, uses an occasional paraphrase to break up the monotony.

 “But readers respond best to a quoteworthy quote,” he said.